nusretipek/HierarchiaPy/docs/source/getting-started.rst

 .. note::

-  Initialization via 2D Numpy - Require to be symmetric (n x n)
+  Initialization via 2D Numpy - Required to be symmetric (n x n)

 **Intialization with only NumPy 2D array**